zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	}.
 $$

 Unfortunately, Eqn.
-9d fails to make it apparent that these two Dirac delta "functions" are not the same: they are used to measure two different projected solid angles (and their ratio is precisely the same as the missing factor of $\small \eta_l^2 / \eta_v^2$).
+9d fails to make it apparent that these two Dirac delta "functions" are not the same: they are used to measure two different projected solid angles, and their ratio is precisely the same as the missing factor of $\small \eta_l^2 / \eta_v^2$.
 To see why that is the case, we must recall that Eqn.
 7c and 9c are only valid in the context of Eqn.
-6, which is an integral over the directions of incidence.
+6, which is an integral over the domain of directions of incidence.
 If we use the reciprocal of a BSDF, the directions are interchanged, and Eqn.
 6 must also be modified accordingly.

 A better way to verify reciprocity is by combining Eqn.
 4c, 5b, and 6: